Latest Edition of Psychiatry's 'Bible' Launched Amid Controversy

 By Dennis Thompson

-MONDAY, May 20 (HealthDay News) -- As the American Psychiatric Association unveiled last week the latest edition of what is considered the "bible" of modern psychiatry, the uproar over its many changes continues.
+FRIDAY, May 17 (HealthDay News) -- As the American Psychiatric Association unveils the latest edition of what is considered the "bible" of modern psychiatry this weekend, the uproar over its many changes continues.

 "This is unprecedented, the amount of commentary and debate and criticism," said Dr. Jeffrey Lieberman, president-elect of the American Psychiatric Association (APA).
 "It's been an interesting phenomenon, but the evidence is what it is.
 You have to evaluate it and then make your own determination of how compelling it is, and what would be best clinical practice."